If you're a highly sensitive person, then your sensitive leadership traits make you a natural born leader.

 Two, this distracts the leader from focusing on the most important aspects of the group or organization they’re running

 Highly sensitive people can get overwhelmed easily just focusing on one or two big things to do in the day.
 Some could look at this as a weakness.
 It’s actually a strength. because this allows you to delegate tasks to your followers.

-This in return builds up the trust between a leader and follower, the confidence of the follower, and allows the HSP leader (you) to focus on the most important things.
+This in return builds up the trust between a leader and follower, the confidence of the follower, and allows the sensitive leader (you) to focus on the most important things.